marijnh/Eloquent-JavaScript/18_http.md

 {{index "try keyword", "exception handling"}}

-Make sure you wrap both the call to `Function` and the call to its result in a `try` block so that you can catch exceptions that it produces.
+Make sure you wrap both the call to `Function` and the call to its result in a `try` block so you can catch the exceptions it produces.
 In this case, we really don't know what type of exception we are looking for, so catch everything.